tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-skillset.md

 The **Get Skillset** operation gets the skillset definition from Azure Search.
 A skillset is a chain of skills, linked by input-output mappings, that performs enrichments during indexing to make raw content full-text-searchable in Azure Search.

 ## Request
 HTTPS is required for all services requests.
-The **Get Indexer** request can be constructed using the GET method.
+The **Get Skillset** request can be constructed using the GET method.

 ```
 GET https://[service name].search.windows.net/skillsets/[skillset name]?api-version=2019-05-06